thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 19 July 2023
+### Daily Rundown on Thursday, 20 July 2023

-- The average temperature today is 19.59˚C;
+- The average temperature today is 18.76˚C;
-- With highs of 19.81˚C and lows of 11.53˚C.
+- With highs of 19.6˚C and lows of 10.24˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->